iamahamedmasry/Learn-More-About-CSS-Pseudo-Selectors-by-Building-A-Balance-Sheet/README.md

 Please understand that this is not meant to cause any trouble or inconvenience to anyone.
 Thank you for your support! 🙏💻📚

+Best regards,
+Masry
+🔗 Connect with me on LinkedIn :www.linkedin.com/in/ahamedmasry-cs

 ![Image](https://github.com/user-attachments/assets/0425da5a-4d80-47c3-9b36-8d24de8d9b5a)